 Voice assistants (Amazon Alexa, Google Assistant)

 In order to be able to further develop homee in a targeted manner, homee (if you have activated homee beta or activated homee analytics) sends analysis data to a server provided by us.
 This data is anonymized and cannot be traced back to your homee.
 We are not interested in that at all.
-We collect statistics such as: How many devices are connected?
-Which radio protocols they use?
-How many Homeegrams are there?
+We only collect the following statistics:

 If there is an update, your homee receives the download link and then downloads the update.
 We host the updates at Amazon (AWS – https://aws.amazon.com/de/).
 [You can find their data protection declaration here] (https://aws.amazon.com/de/privacy/).
 Since the currently installed homee version is also sent during the update check, we collect statistics here on how many homees are running on which version.